J-FHu/J-FHu.github.io/pages/1_homepage.md

 ### 🔥 Headlines

 * [02/2025] 🎉🎉🎉 We revisit the generalization problem in low-level vision models in this [paper](https://arxiv.org/abs/2502.12600).
 We demonstrate that the common strategy of blindly expanding the training set is ineffective.
-Instead, the key to better generalization lies in guiding the network to learn the image content rather than the degradation. 🎉🎉🎉
+Instead, the key to better generalization lies in guiding the network to learn the image content rather than the degradation!
   <div style="text-align: center;">
     <img src="https://J-FHu.github.io/images/Real_compare.png" width="700px">
   </div>

 * [02/2025] 🎉🎉🎉 The book [*《底层视觉之美》* ](https://item.jd.com/10137558708716.html), co-authored with my supervisor Prof. Chao Dong, has been published.
-We hope this book provides valuable insights for researchers and enthusiasts in the field! 🎉🎉🎉
+We hope this book provides valuable insights for researchers and enthusiasts in the field!
   <div style="text-align: center;">
     <img src="https://J-FHu.github.io/images/Book.png" width="400px">
   </div>

 * [07/2024] 🎉🎉🎉 We propose a model/task-agnostic interpreting method ([CEM](https://arxiv.org/abs/2407.19789)) for low-level vision models, bringing causality analysis into the field.
-We hope this work contributes to a deeper understanding and enhancement of low-level vision models! 🎉🎉🎉
+We hope this work contributes to a deeper understanding and enhancement of low-level vision models!
   <div style="text-align: center;">
     <img src="https://J-FHu.github.io/images/teaser_CEM.png" width="700px">
   </div>

 * [01/2024] 🎉🎉🎉 We release a groundbreaking image restoration method ([SUPIR](https://supir.xpixel.group/)) that harnesses generative prior and the power of model scaling up.
-We believe this method will provide valuable insights and improved performance for real-world image restoration tasks! 🎉🎉🎉
+We believe this method will provide valuable insights and improved performance for real-world image restoration tasks!
   <div style="text-align: center;">
     <img src="https://J-FHu.github.io/images/teaser.png" width="700px">
   </div>